Some homeowners have difficulty getting insurance through no fault of their own. Here's what you can do to get the coverage you need.

-FAIR, short for Fair Access to Insurance Requirements, are insurance policies created for people who can't find coverage in the voluntary market.
+FAIR, short for Fair Access to Insurance Requirements, are insurance policies created for people who can't find coverage.
 Some states require customers to prove they can't get home insurance before getting a FAIR policy.

 In order to get insurance through FAIR, you need to apply through an outside insurer.
 You don’t apply directly with FAIR.
 Any licensed insurance agent is able to help a person get coverage through FAIR.

 Homeowners should use FAIR plans after trying to get insurance elsewhere.
-They are usually more expensive and offer less coverage than other plans.
+They're often more expensive and offer less coverage than other plans.
 According to Phil Benson, Executive Director at Oregon FAIR Plan Association, while these plans may offer limited protection, they do give enough coverage to meet the standards required to obtain a mortgage.
 According to the III, all FAIR plans cover fire, riot, windstorm, and vandalism.
 Beyond that, what a policy covers varies by state.

 For example, the Oregon FAIR plan does not include liability coverage.
 Nor does it pay for damages from mold, theft, or water damage.
 But they do provide customers protection from fire, vandalism, and extended coverage.
 Extended coverage includes claims related to the following: